swsamleo/FADACS_Parking_Prediction/README.md

 * All dataset of Mornington(Rye) has been removed due to confidential issues.

 ## Citation
 Please refer to our paper.
-Wei Shao*, Sichen Zhao*, Zhen Zhang, Shiyu Wang , Saiedur Rahaman, Andy Song , Flora D Salim.
-FADACS: A Few-shot Adversarial Domain Adaptation Architecture for Context-Aware Parking Availability Sensing.
-In *2021 IEEE International Conference on Pervasive Computing and Communications (PerCom) - IEEE International Conference on Pervasive Computing and Communications 2021
+Shao, W., Zhao, S., Zhang, Z., Wang, S., Rahaman, M. S., Song, A., & Salim, F. D. (2021, March).
+FADACS: A Few-Shot Adversarial Domain Adaptation Architecture for Context-Aware Parking Availability Sensing.
+In 2021 IEEE International Conference on Pervasive Computing and Communications (PerCom) (pp. 1-10).
+IEEE.

 @inproceedings{shao2021fadacs,
   title={FADACS: A Few-Shot Adversarial Domain Adaptation Architecture for Context-Aware Parking Availability Sensing},